acontero/televet_interview/televet/README.md

   * `rails db:migrate`

   * For local mysql db console:
-  `mysql -u root televet_development`
+  `mysql -u root` (include specific database after root if you like)

-  * If televet_development db doesn't exist, create it.
+  * NOTE: If televet_development db doesn't exist, create it.
+Normally I would create a rake task to do this.
+  `create database televet_development`

+  * NOTE: If televet_test db doesn't exist, and you want to run tests, create it.
+Normally I would create a rake task to do this.
   `create database televet_development`

   * Run the SQL script given for the interview assignment, slightly modified, in seeds.rb.